franciscop/drive-db/README.md

 ## Release history

-- 1.3
+- 1.5 Gave the `info` to the global object instead of a sub-object.
+Stored the error and code from the update in the db.
+Added the method `order()` for the array from `find()`.
+- 1.4 Changed the way it works internally from url to spreadsheet id.
+- 1.3  Stopped `require('drive-db')` from calling `.load()` automatically.
+The DB might me elsewhere.
+There's always an `.after` function.
-- 1.2.0 Changed several things.
+- 1.2 Changed several things.
 Created `documentation.md`, which should be up to date to keep up with the changes.
-- 1.1.0 Changed the parameter inside `load()`.
+- 1.1 Changed the parameter inside `load()`.
 Now it's the file where the cache is stored.
 - 1.0.0 First release

 Thanks